 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 Environmental Services is nearing completion of a project to upgrade the 40-year-old Fremont Pump Station, a sewage pump station located on NE Fremont Drive near NE 89th Avenue.
-While the pump station structures largely remain unchanged, aside from new roofing and minor repairs, the pumping system has been upgraded.
+While the pump station building largely remains unchanged, aside from new roofing and minor repairs, the pumping system has been upgraded.
 The improvements replace aging equipment, meet current noise and odor control standards, and will ensure safe and reliable operations.

 Click here for details about the pump station improvements.
 This project will help to ensure the pump station operates safely and efficiently to protect public health, water quality, and the environment.